andygout/ner-commodities/README.md

 #### `data/ft-commodities-articles.txt`
 - Each line should contain an article, starting with its UUID, followed by triple pipes, followed by the body text split into segments delineated by double pipes (I chose to delineate segments based on where line breaks occurred)
 - The file should not end with an empty newline
-- My first attempt used 400 unique articles: 10 articles for each of the 40 commodities
+- My first attempt used 400 unique articles: 10 articles for each of the 40 commodities (though each article may potentially mention multiple commodities)
 - I chose articles that mentioned the commodity in contexts that would clearly define it as such, e.g. "aluminium traders", "US producers of corn-based ethanol", "cobalt and molybdenum futures contracts", etc.
 - I tried to avoid articles that included homonyms of the name of the commodity, e.g.
   - amber -> Amber Rudd: former British politician